 The top 10 most frequent causes of disabling workplace injuries in the 2022 Workplace Safety Index were:

 - Overexertion (from lifting, pushing, pulling, holding, carrying and/or throwing)

 - Being struck by object (such as something falling from above)

 - Falls to a lower level

-- Bodily reaction injuries (caused by bending, reaching, climbing, standing, sitting)
+- Other exertions and bodily reaction injuries (caused by bending, reaching, climbing, standing, sitting)